ricardobranco777/clean_registry/README.md

 # WARNING:

-Make backups of target docker-registry/containers/tags to avoid loosing data.
+Make backups of target docker-registry to avoid losing data.

 This script stops the Registry container during cleanup to prevent corruption, making it temporarily unavailable to clients.